kbenoit/kbenoit-hugo-site/content/post/2008-10-15-tcd-political-science-on-a-par-with-best-of-britain.md

 - Latest research
 date: "2008-10-15T13:27:12Z"
 id: 123
-title: TCD political science on a par with &#8220;best of Britain&#8221;
+title: TCD political science on a par with "best of Britain";
 url: /tcd-political-science-on-a-par-with-best-of-britain/
 ---